In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 Resize your image to the borders of the document and click Enter.

-3. How to Create a Dusty Texture From Scanned Paper
+3. How to Create a Dust Texture From Scanned Paper

 Now we need to invert the image.
 Select the layer and hit Control-I.